kunalkanse/Guess-the-number-in-Javascript/README.md

 # Guess the number

 **This is the Game Developed Using Html, Css & JavaScript.
 Used DOM properties to manipulate page Content.**

+* Player Has 20 chances
+* Player Has to choose Number between 1 to 20

   To Play click here https://kunalkanse.github.io/Guess-the-number-in-Javascript/